Hexthorpe: Education

 There are two industrial estates in Hexthorpe: one at Cherry Tree Road, and the other somewhere within Hexthorpes industrial boundaries.
 The area is currently earmarked for demolition, with the aim of boosting the local commerce and residential wellbeing.

-There is a large park opposite Hexthorpe Primary School, which is called Hexthorpe Flatts, named by local philanthropist and philosopher Mr. Jack R.A.T Budd (Jack Richard Andrew Taint Budd).
-The park used to be maintained by a park keeper, who sadly passed, who resided in the park keeper's house, within the park grounds.
-Doncaster Council no longer employ dead park keepers now, and Hexthorpe Flatts has fallen into major decline.
-The area does still remain popular with local youth ASBOs throughout the areas of Balby and Hexthorpe.
-One popular attraction within Hexthorpe Flatts is the Dell, a poxxy stand made out of wood in what was a small quarry.
+There is a large park around Hexthorpe Primary School, which is called Hexthorpe Flatts.
+The park used to be maintained by a park keeper, who resided in the park keeper's house within the park grounds.
+The council no longer employs park keepers now, and Hexthorpe Flatts has fallen into major decline.
+The area does still remain popular with local youth throughout the areas of Balby and Hexthorpe.
+One popular attraction within Hexthorpe Flatts is the Dell, a bandstand made out of wood in what was a small quarry.
 The quarry was landscaped and cultivated after it fell into disuse.
 The park is situated alongside the River Don and is separated from Balby by a rail line, however pedestrians are able to enter the park from Balby by means of a footbridge over the railway lines.
 There is an entrance to the park from Bramworth Road, where the Hexthorpe Manor is also located.

-Hexthorpe is now an underfunded community for people aged between 18 and 30 recovering from "severe trauma, illnesses and other similar situations" [Hexthorpe Manor].
+Hexthorpe Manor is now a community for people aged between 18 and 30 recovering from "severe trauma, illnesses and other similar situations" [Hexthorpe Manor].
 The Manor was run as an extension of the Holy Rood House at Thirsk, but Hexthorpe Manor Community is now a charitable company in its own right.
 However, in August 2010, the lease of the Manor House was taken over by a new charitable organisation Rebound (a mental health charity) offering accommodation to vulnerable adults.